mojtabatorabi/golang-aws-api/readme.md

           $ cd /cmd/report
           $ go run main.go

 -------------------------------------------

-I'll help you understand all the files in your project.
-Let me first list all the files and directories:

-Ran tool
-Let me check each directory to understand the project structure better:

 1. First, let's look at the `cmd` directory:

-Ran tool
-2. Let's check the `database` directory:

-Ran tool
-3. Let's check the `lambda` directory:

-Ran tool
-4. Let's check the `tests` directory:

-Ran tool
-Now, let me explain each file and its purpose:

 ### Project Structure Overview